Phil Anselmo: “I Am Reckless and I Am Absurd on Purpose”

 How much of your time does Housecore take up?

 “It’s 24/7.
 It’s a way of life.
 One way or another, something will come up with one band or another.
 Something seems to get done every day.
 The ‘sculpture’ is always being altered.”

 Is there more to come?

-“There’s a band I did that’s the complete polar opposite of The Illegals’ record.
+“There’s a band I did that’s the complete polar opposite of a Phil Anselmo and The Illegals’ record.
 It’s called En Minor.
 I get a lot of questions because I opened my big mouth and compared it to these great bands [The Cure, Sisters Of Mercy] without even really meaning to.
 I was just trying to give an overview.
 To quell everything, I’d [redefine it by saying] that if you host a gigantic party, get tired and want everyone to get the fuck out, this’ll be the record to get them to leave.
 Depression-core!”

 And beyond that?

 “Man, I’ve been sitting on four tracks of the weirdest shit since 1988 when I got my first four-track machine.
 Right now, in my life, I’m trying to trickle out the good stuff.
 And I’ll try to do it with all kinds of different bands, because it’s all kinds of different expressions of music.
 Then I’ll get frustrated and dump out all the demos afterwards anyway (laughs)!
 There’ll be another couple of records after En Minor.
 They’re done and I’m sitting on them.
 It’s just strategic to put them out little by little.”

 Is it frustrating sitting on so much material?

 “It’s very frustrating.
 But with age and maturity you learn patience and pecking order and, I guess, which things are most pressing.
 I personally see the nostalgia in it, as well.
 You’ll always be able to look back and say, ‘This was 2013 or 2014 and that was what was on my mind at the time.’
 It’s a story; it’s an expression; it’s another chapter in the book.
 It’s always good to have those benchmarks.”